David M. Smolin: Adopting Internationally website

 Smolin and his wife launched Adopting Internationally website, a website meant to provide information regarding "the complex issues associated with international adoption."
 The site includes personal stories and academic analysis.

 The site is also based, in part, on the Smolin's personal experience in the field of international adoption, and the Smolins are unabashedly dedicated to reforming intercountry adoption "so that it may consistently and reliably assist all members of the adoption triad (birth families, adoptees, and adoptive families)."

 Biotechnology, law and ethics

 Smolin heads Cumberland Law School's Center for Biotechnology, Law, and Ethics, a center unlike any other of its kind in the United States.
-Research focuses on contemporary bioethical dilemmas and issues related to the Center's Annual Symposium, which is typically co-sponsored by the Cumberland Law Review.
+Research focuses on contemporary bioethics dilemmas and issues related to the Center's Annual Symposium, which is typically co-sponsored by the Cumberland Law Review.

 The Center has attracted numerous experts including ethicist Gregory Pence, atmospheric scientist John Christy, and U.S. Congressman Artur Davis.
 Each year the Cumberland Law Review typically publishes an issue featuring articles by visiting speakers.